Bejaey/Guide-for-Reconnaissance/README.md

 Like seen before, another way to proceed is to use predefined search machines which are configured to run with a more or less invasive approach against the target; be aware that you can create your own machine so as to exactly perform the queries you need and nothing more.

+You can even create your own transforms: http://dev.paterva.com/developer/getting_started/building_your_own_tds_transform.php.

+# Conclusions

+Maltego is a powerful graphical tool for OSINT and it can be customized depending on your own needs.
+Since it generates graphs it gives a rapid overview of the target structure, differently from command line tools.
+This is why it is always important to work with more than one tool so as to have a better picture of the target.
+As always, experiment with the transforms by yourself (there is a very good amount of them) to make the most of Maltego potential.